SJTU-ViSYS/M2DGR/README.md

 ## Updates

+### 2022.12.13 Our new work coming soon!
+Codes and datasets will be available in https://github.com/sjtuyinjie/M2DGR-plus and https://github.com/sjtuyinjie/Ground-Fusion upon paper acceptance.

 ### 2022.9.13 welcome to follow and star our new work: Ground-Challenge at https://github.com/sjtuyinjie/Ground-Challenge.
 Feel free to propose issues if needed.

 ### 2022.06.20   Thanks Jialin Liu (Fudan University) for his work to test LVI-SAM on M2DGR.
 Following is the link of their modified LVI-SAM version [link](https://github.com/electech6/LVI-SAM_detailed_comments).
 Refer [Link](https://github.com/SJTU-ViSYS/M2DGR/blob/main/LVISAM-modified.md) for detailed information.
 And the configuration files for LVI-SAM on M2DGR are given in [launch file](https://github.com/SJTU-ViSYS/M2DGR/blob/main/module_sam.launch),[camera file](https://github.com/SJTU-ViSYS/M2DGR/blob/main/my_params_camera.yaml) and [lidar file](https://github.com/SJTU-ViSYS/M2DGR/blob/main/my_params_lidar.yaml).
 Feel free to test the demo on your machine!